Calibri

 Calibri (/kəˈliːbri/) is a digital sans-serif typeface family in the humanist or modern style.
-It was designed by Lucas de Groot in 2002–2004 and released to the general public in 2006, with Windows Vista.
+It was designed by Lucas de Groot in 2002–2004 and released to the general public in 2007, with Windows Vista.
 In Microsoft Office 2007, it replaced Times New Roman as the default font in Word and replaced Arial as the default font in PowerPoint, Excel, and Outlook.
 In Windows 7, it replaced Arial as the default font in WordPad.
 De Groot described its subtly rounded design as having "a warm and soft character".
 In January 2024, the font was replaced by Microsoft's new bespoke font, Aptos, as the new default Microsoft Office font, after 17 years.

 Calibri is part of the ClearType Font Collection, a suite of fonts from various designers released with Windows Vista.
 All start with the letter C to reflect that they were designed to work well with Microsoft's ClearType text rendering system, a text rendering engine designed to make text clearer to read on liquid-crystal display monitors.
 The other fonts in the same group are Cambria, Candara, Consolas, Constantia and Corbel.

 Characteristics

 Calibri features subtly rounded stems and corners that are visible at larger sizes.
 Its sloped form is a "true italic" with handwriting influences, which are seen in many modern sans-serif typefaces.

 The typeface includes characters from Latin, Latin extended, Greek, Cyrillic and Hebrew scripts.
 Calibri makes extensive use of sophisticated OpenType formatting; it features a range of ligatures as well as lining and text figures, indices (numbers enclosed by circles) up to 20, and an alternative f and g (shown in sample) accessible by enabling the fourth and fifth stylistic sets.
 Some features in Calibri remain unsupported by Office, including true small caps, all-caps spacing, superscript and subscript glyphs and the ability to create arbitrary fractions; these may be accessed using programs such as Adobe InDesign.

-One potential source of confusion in Calibri is a visible homoglyph, a pair of easily confused characters: the lowercase letter L and the uppercase letter i (l and I) of the Latin script are effectively indistinguishable; this is true of many other common fonts, however.
+One potential source of confusion in Calibri is a visible homoglyph, a pair of easily confused characters: the lowercase letter L and the uppercase letter i (l and I) of the Latin script are effectively indistinguishable.
+This is also true of many other common fonts, like Arial, Open Sans, Segoe and Helvetica.

 The design has similarities to de Groot's much more extensive TheSans family (a humanist font) and shares similarities with humanist fonts, although TheSans has straight ends rather than rounding.

 De Groot has also said in 2016 that he would like if possible to add Bulgarian alphabet variant letterforms at a later date.